How does spironolactone cause gynaecomastia

 Regulating estrogen levels through medication or lifestyle changes may help in managing gynaecomastia and reducing breast tissue enlargement.
 Boosting testosterone levels can also aid in correcting the hormonal imbalance and improving the symptoms of gynaecomastia.

-See also Alternative drug to spironolactone
+See also Testosterone spironolactone

 Understanding the interplay between estrogen and testosterone is crucial in addressing the underlying causes of gynaecomastia and developing effective treatment strategies to manage this condition.